A Day in the Life of a Clinical Nurse Advisor

 Typically, I start my day by checking any emails and outline any urgent priorities for the day.
-This could vary from resolving a clinical issue within a trust to supporting the Clinical and Product Assurance (CaPA) team, with any product safety complaint requests as part of our collaborative safety process.
+This could vary from resolving a clinical issue within a trust to supporting our Clinical and Product Assurance team, with any product safety complaint requests as part of our collaborative safety process.

 Each clinical nurse advisor is aligned to two of our NHSSC specialist buying functions known as category tower service providers (CTSPs).
 I am primarily aligned to Tower 2 – Sterile Intervention and Associated Consumables and I also support Tower 4 – Orthopaedics, Trauma and Spine, and Ophthalmology.
 As clinical staff we improve the link between procurement teams and clinicians by identifying savings opportunities and supporting product choices, to ensure they are fit for purpose, safe and reflect end-user needs.
 So, on any given day we might have a functional cell meeting with our CTSP team or engaging across the CNA and customer relationship management (CRM) teams to discuss a specific project, customer request or query.
 We work cross-functionally across the organisation and with healthcare staff in trusts to ensure that the clinical voice is always captured throughout the procurement process.

 As the NHS moves towards system working, our team are eager to explore opportunities to work with collaboratives of trusts and Integrated Care Systems (ICSs), as outlined in the NHS Long Term Plan.
 This will enable collective procurement opportunities with the involvement of clinicians and healthcare professionals to deliver safe patient care whilst providing value for organisations.

 I am also the sustainability champion for the clinical engagement team.
 I’m passionate about prioritising the sustainability in our product selection and supporting trusts with this agenda.